lx704612715/ACT_Panda/README.md

 ```

 ### Align all demonstration data to the same episode length
+After recording demonstrations, data should be aligned to the same length for action trunking.
+Copy the demonstration data to a new folder __aligned and then run this script.
+We do copy step because this script
+will directly modify the data.
 ```bash
 python3 act_panda/demonstration/align_episode.py
 ```

 ### Visualize recorded datasets
-This script will convert image files to videos and plot the robot states
+This script will convert image files to videos and plot the robot states.
+We should do it after aligning the
+episode to the same length.
 ```bash
 python3 act_panda/demonstration/replay_all_episodes.py
 ```